-Alternative Routes for Libyan State to Fund Investment Projects Libya, as an emerging market, requires development across a number of sectors in order for it to encourage participation from its nascent private sector.
+Alternative Routes for Libyan State to Fund Investment Projects, as an emerging market, requires development across several sectors to encourage participation from its nascent private sector.

 To entice private entities to engage in projects, the State must grant a form of security.
 International private investors are reluctant to invest in “high risk” countries such as Libya, predominantly due to a lack of financial security for their investments.

-Furthermore, investors do not think only about their businesses in the immediate term, but also the situation they may be put in if the project comes to a halt in the long term.
-Consequently, if Libya wishes to encourage investment in it, as a country, it needs to put in place a scheme that provides protection to investors in exchange for entering an unstable market.
+Furthermore, investors do not think only about their businesses in the immediate term but also the situation they may be put in if the project comes to a halt in the long term.
+Consequently, if Libya wishes to encourage investment in it, as a country, it needs to put in place a scheme that protects investors in exchange for entering an unstable market.
 This protection may come in the form of guarantees.

-The fact that Libya must undergo development on many fronts at once requires the creation of alternative options to finance such projects through investor involvement in the market.
-This requires the establishment of a form of guarantee that is compliant with the current existing laws and bears in mind that the environment investors are operating in is far from certain.
+Libya must undergo development on many fronts at once requires the creation of alternative options to finance such projects through investor involvement in the market.
+This requires establishing a form of guarantee that is compliant with the current existing laws and bears in mind that the environment investors are operating in is far from certain.

 The purpose of this paper is to introduce to the Libyan State the alternative routes that it may consider to finance and secure investment projects.
-We hope this will assist the Libyan State in making use of its financial resources on short- and medium-term projects; opting to involve private investors in its various long-term projects such as Public-Private Partnerships.
+We hope this will assist the Libyan State is using its financial resources on short- and medium-term projects, opting to involve private investors in its various long-term projects such as Public-Private Partnerships.

 Private financing requires assurance from the government that payments are guaranteed and are not subject to any restrictions that may come in the way of the performance of such payment.
 This alternative route is the use of the Guarantee Fund as a form of security.

 Government Guarantees are a formal method of assurance to investors that affirm that payments are to be immediately in effect and have a strong legal basis.
-As such, they grant credibility to investors that their funds are guaranteed and under their control once they fulfil their obligations as per the contract.
-Equally, if any issues arise that makes the investor entitled to financial compensation, due to the first party’s liability (public entity), no delay in payment is possible under such a method.
+They grant credibility to investors that their funds are guaranteed and under their control once they fulfil their obligations as per the contract.
+Equally, if any issues arise that makes the investor entitled to financial compensation due to the first party’s liability (public entity), no delay in payment is possible under such a method.
 This method enhances the private investor’s confidence in undertaking its projects as payments are guaranteed.

-According to the World Bank, a Guarantee Fund is defined as “liquid assets that can be rapidly mobilized in the event that a contingent liability is realized.
+According to the World Bank, a Guarantee Fund is defined as “liquid assets that can be rapidly mobilized if a contingent liability is realized.
 The fund would have its own balance sheet, be removed from the annual budget cycle, and benefit from independent governance.”

-The Libyan State is required to create the Guarantee Fund to better manage risks that they have faced in the past.
+The Libyan State must create the Guarantee Fund to manage risks better than they have faced in the past.
 Such risks involve political issues and/or delay or lack of payment of dues from the government.
 This history of lack of timely payment by the Libyan State has led to the requirement of initiating alternative routes to encourage the involvement of private investors.

 The Fund Guarantee Diagram 1.1